Skip to main content

 How to Register for PERA CET 2026

-1. Visit the official PERA portal — current window: Phase 2 registration open until 10 Jul 2026 (official).
+1. Visit the official PERA portal — PERA CET registration 2026 for Phase 2 closed on 10 Jul 2026 (official); watch peraindia.in for any later-phase or spot-round window.

 2. Create a candidate account using mobile number + email (OTP verification).